Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 3. Brain signaling changes → nausea sensation

-Good news: This is the SAME mechanism producing weight loss (fullness = eat less).
+Good news: This is the SAME mechanism producing weight loss.
 Managing nausea doesn't reduce efficacy.

 Proven Strategies to Reduce Nausea